 teacher’s advice help shape Kalam’s future?

-the lesson of the flight of birds gave him his mission for life.
-He took
+of the flight of birds gave him his mission for life.
+He took physics in

 Technology.
 He became a rocket engineer, aerospace engineer, and a

 Are you allowed to ask questions in class?

 Ans.
 Yes, we are allowed to ask questions

 in class.
 Asking questions ignites our minds and improves our understanding and

 Kalam writes, ’He was a very good teacher

 and all of us loved to attend his class’.
 Why do you think the children felt